-I quit using coupons a couple years ago because they took up too much of my time.
-I also felt that as we transitioned to real food, there weren’t a lot of coupons that fit our lifestyle.
+I quit using coupons several years ago because they took up too much of my time.
+I also felt that as we transitioned to real food, there weren’t a lot of old paper coupons that fit our lifestyle.

-One of my favorite apps is Ibotta.
-Not only is it FREE to use, but they make it SO easy to save money.
-I know many of you might be on the fence when it comes to coupons and apps in general, so I’m sharing my own honest thoughts on Ibotta and how I make it work for my family.
+Not only is Ibotta FREE to use, but they make it SO easy to save money.
+I know many of you might be on the fence when it comes to coupons and apps in general, so let me share my own honest thoughts on Ibotta – I’m breaking down not only how Ibotta works, but also my best tips to help you save time, make money with Ibotta, and even how to find savings on healthy foods!

+What is Ibotta?
 Ibotta is a FREE app that allows you to get cash back for items you purchase.
-Here’s a quick rundown of the app works:
+So just how does Ibotta work?

 - Shop at the store like you normally would.